Building A Budget With Allocations - All Flexibility Levels

 Purpose

 Current Global Studies Schools include: H.D.
 Cooke ES, MacFarland MS, and Roosevelt HS.
-Schools that are interested in becoming a Global Studies School should contact Bianca Duphey, Director, Academic Innovations and Kirsten Hagen, Manager, Global Education, and their instructional superintendent.
+Schools that are interested in becoming a Global Studies School should contact Bianca Duphey (Director, Academic Innovations), Bianca Bennett (Manager, Global Education), and their Instructional Superintendent.

 How Funds Are Allocated